jkbrsn/taskman/README.md

 ### Logging

 The package uses `zerolog` for logging purposes.
-By default, the package will initialize a no-op logger, but if logging from the task manager is desired the `WithLogger` option can be used to set a custom logger at construction.
+It defaults to a no-op logger, but an initialized logger can be injected using the `WithLogger` option.

 ```go
 // Set a custom logger